AdiNarendra98/Papers-on-Vision/Re-Implementations/10.Network In Network/Network In Network(PyTorch)/README.md

 ```

 ## Accuracy
-By tweaking hyper-parameters, the model can reach the accuracy of 89.64%, which is better than other available Torch/PyTorch implementations.
+By tweaking hyper-parameters, the model can reach the **accuracy of 89.64%**, which is better than other available Torch/PyTorch implementations.

-## License
-The data used to train this model comes from http://www.cs.toronto.edu/~kriz/cifar.html Please follow the license there if used.